Temple Todaiji

 • Direct trains to Kyoto and Osaka

-• Restaurants and shops at all hours
+• Restaurants and shops open late

 Cons